 - I help promote attendance of live music, comedy by Facebook live streaming the events to my own Facebook Profile

-- Pay £250 a year in domain fees and costs from my own pocket.
+- Pay £250 a year in for my two website domain fees and software costs from my own pocket.

 Is it Free?

-Yes The Melton Gig Guide is free to advertise your music related event, wether you be a Band, a Pub, a play, a Theatre or any other type of venue.
+Yes!
+The Melton Gig Guide is free to advertise your music related event, wether you be a Band, a Pub Quiz (With a music round), a play in a garden, A Punk Poet, a Theatre or any other type of venue.

-We Have two Websites www.meltongigguide.co.uk and www.meltongigguide.uk they are hosted by two separate companies because “Denial of Service” attacks are very real.
-Our .UK website has been used 3 times since its inception and worked seamlessly without any noticeable drop in audience and without the users being aware that we had switched them. .CO.UK is hosted for free by Musician Matt Chubb, going forward I would like to pay him. .UK is hosted by GoDaddy.
+We Have two Websites www.meltongigguide.co.uk and www.meltongigguide.uk they are hosted by two separate companies because “Denial of Service” attacks are very real!
+Our .UK website has been used 3 times since its inception when .co.uk had a problem and it worked seamlessly without any noticeable drop in audience and without the users being aware that we had switched them. .CO.UK is hosted for free by Musician Matt Chubb, going forward I would like to pay him. .UK is hosted by GoDaddy.